myphysicslab/myphysicslab/src/docs/Architecture.md

 [RigidBodyObserver](myphysicslab.sims.engine2D.RigidBodyObserver.html).
 See the [Subject, Observer, Parameter][] section below for more about Observers.

+Many DisplayObjects allow specifying a **prototype** DisplayObject.
+When a display property (color, line thickness, etc.) is `undefined`, then the property is fetched from the prototype.
+If the property is also `undefined` on the prototype then a default value is used.

 The Simulation will modify its SimObjects over time.
 For example, the location of a SimObject may change, and therefore the DisplayObject that mirrors that SimObject will change over time.
 A DisplayObject has a reference to the SimObject that it represents so